Preserved Stories Blog

 Northrop Frye spoke of garrison and condominium mentalities

-I am very much impressed by the work of Northrop Frye, Marshall McLuhan, Alice Munro, and Margaret Atwood.
-Of the latter two writers, I have a particular interest in their non-fiction work and interviews.
+I enjoy the work of Northrop Frye, Marshall McLuhan, Alice Munro, and Margaret Atwood.

-I like to think of them as among the greatest outcomes, two centuries later, of the War of 1812.
+I like to think of them as among the greatest outcomes of the War of 1812.

-The May 2010 issue of The Walrus features an article by Kyle Carsten Wyatt discussing two of Northrop Frye’s blurbs (as I like to call them).
+The May 2010 issue of The Walrus features an article by Kyle Carsten Wyatt discussing two of Northrop Frye’s blurbs, namely:

-(1) the garrison mentality, which serves to bring “social activity into an intense if constricted focus,” and which is characterised by military and other priorities that “tend to obliterate the creative impulse,” and
+(1) the garrison mentality, which serves to bring “social activity into an intense if constricted focus,” and which is characterized by military and other priorities that “tend to obliterate the creative impulse,” and

 (2) “the condominium mentality, which is neither social nor creative, and which forces the cultural energies of the country into forming a kind of counter-environment.”